 I have spoken with so many beautiful, spiritually oriented people who deeply believe there is something profoundly broken within them.
 These are people who are open-heartedly surging toward the light with all they have, using whatever path feels right to them.
 They are genuinely kind and sensitive, giving and warm.
 Yet, these gentle, loving souls carry wounds within their hearts that are tender to the touch despite the scar tissue that has formed around them.
 It is painfully poignant that those who reach out time and again in compassion, with unconditional love for others who are wounded, can find it so difficult to shine that same ray of light into their own hearts.

 For many of us, there is a sense that our spiritual work is intense either because of, or in spite of this feeling of brokenness.
 Philosophically, we recognize that there is a connection between our darkness and our light, but the chasm between them can sometimes seem hopelessly vast.
 It only takes a moment to go from mindfulness to madness when something pushes our buttons on a bad day when we’re tired, irritated, or exhausted.
-Depression or anxiety can move us without warning or explanation from brilliance into the morass of despair.
+Depression, grief, or anxiety can move us without warning or explanation from brilliance into the morass of despair.
 Where is the light on these occasions?
 How do we reconcile these polar opposites?

 Healing is the compassion-laden process of making room for our brokenness, of letting it be, just as it is, without judgement or exclusion.
 Doing so enables us to invite both our human nature and our spiritual nature to dance together.
 This is the beginning of self-love, and the beginning of possibility.

 The light of loving compassion is always shining brightly within each of us.
 We must learn to recognize it, even in the dark.

 Photo Credit: CanDaN